Patellar Tendinopathy | Jumper’s Knee

 The Dutch researchers concluded that the impact of Patellar Tendinopathy on sports and work performance is substantial and stresses the importance of developing preventive measures.(2) We will discuss our preventative and reparative options below.

 The main problems with patellar tendinopathy – it is a degenerative disorder rather than an inflammatory disorder – should you have surgery?

 If the doctor suggests your problem is due to patellar tendinopathy, you have a problem of the tendon that passes from the quadriceps muscle (the large muscle at the front of the thigh) over the kneecap (patella) to connect to the shinbone (tibia).

 Researchers in Chile have published recommendations and guidelines for treatment in a paper from December 2016, here is what they say:

 - The main problem in patellar tendinopathy is tendinosis, which is a degenerative disorder rather than an inflammatory disorder; therefore, the other popular term for this disease, tendinitis, is not appropriate.
 Tendinosis – degeneration without inflammation (the body has given up trying to heal this injury), Tendinitis – degeneration with inflammation (the body is trying to heal this injury).
+As we mentioned above.